 Finance and accounting software are useful for all businesses small and large.
 But different use cases will determine which type of software plan is best for you.

-Verdict: Choosing an Accounting Software Provider
+Verdict: Choosing a Small Business Accounting Software Provider

 In our view, the best accounting software provider for small businesses is QuickBooks.
 It’s easy to use, and has an range of powerful features more impressive than any other software our researchers tested.